yuxizheng/Tower-Defense-Project/README.md

 # Tower-Defense-Project
-Build a tower defense game on QT
+Build a tower defense game on QT please delete the level1 and mainwindow i got it wrong

 6/7/
 I change the plan, no longer using mainwindow as the canvas,